-Many men and women struggle with drug and alcohol use, along with mental illness.
+Many men and women struggle with drug and alcohol use and mental illness simultaneously.
 In 2018, an estimated 9.2 million people in the U.S. struggled with co-occurring disorders like this, according to the Substance Abuse and mental Health Services Administration.

 When you consider your own well-being and health, it may seem impossible to know what to do first in getting help for depression or anxiety or dealing with your drug use.
 If you are stuck in the cycle of addiction, it may help to know that most people find that a dual diagnosis treatment program can be an effective treatment approach.

-At Fort Behavioral Health, our wide range of addiction therapy programs includes a dual diagnosis treatment program that may be the right step for your recovery.
+At Fort Behavioral Health, our wide range of addiction therapy programs in Texas includes a dual diagnosis treatment program that may be the right step for your recovery.

 Do You Need Dual Diagnosis Help?

 Consider a few scenarios.
 You started drinking casually with friends, but now you drink all of the time.
-Yet, you know drinking makes you feel more depressed or anxious about life.
-In this case, your use of alcohol could have triggered a genetic predisposition for depression or anxiety.
+Yet, you know drinking makes you feel more depressed about life.
+In this case, your use of alcohol could have triggered a genetic predisposition for depression.
+A depression treatment program can help clear the fog from the symptoms of depression so that you can work on the coping skills you will need for a brighter future.

 In either of these cases, you need help from specialists to address and overcome what’s happening.
 This means addressing the underlying cause of your mental illness while also addressing the addiction you’re facing.
 This is where a dual diagnosis treatment program at Fort Behavioral Health comes into play.